ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - The password for the optional test user.
 Used by the development environments for tests.
    * - SMTP_SERVER
      - localhost
-     - The MTA that is used to submit mails from migrid.
+     - The MTA host that is used to submit mails from migrid.
 Can be a hostname or an IP.
+   * - SMTP_PORT
+     - 25
+     - The MTA port that is used to submit mails from migrid.
+Must be an integer if set.
    * - SMTP_LISTEN_PORT
      - 25
      - Which local port for container SMTP process to listen on when using the devmail container as in the development env.
 Must be an integer below 65536 specifying a port which isn't already in use on the host.
+Should probably be kept in sync with `$SMTP_PORT`.
    * - TZ
      - Europe/Copenhagen
      - The timezone that is used inside the containers.